For information on the Down Payment Assistance Program with the Home Ownership Center, please visit https://unhs.org/home-buyer/

 Program target areas are located along portions of East and West Dominick Street and North and South James Street.
 A special exception for projects outside the target area may be granted in rare instances for anchor businesses demonstrating need, considered on a case-by-case basis.

-Loans do not have to be repaid to the City provided the applicant continues to own and operate the space for five (5) years.
+Loans do not have to be repaid to the City provided the applicant continues to maintain and operate the space for three (3) years.